Google Nest WiFi

 Should you buy it?

 Yes.
-Not only will you be able to expand your Wi-Fi’s coverage, but the Nest Wifi system can be used control your home’s various connected devices.
+Not only will you be able to expand your Wi-Fi’s coverage, but the Nest Wifi system can be used to control your home’s various connected devices.

 - The best wireless routers for 2020